enkelprifti98/metal-isometric-xepa/README.md

 ![virt-manager-generic-os](/images/virt-manager-generic-os.png)

 After you have chosen your ISO file, click the `Forward` button.
-A prompt will appear saying that `The emulator may not search permissions for the path to the ISO file` and asking you to correct it now, click the `Yes` button.
+A prompt will appear saying that `The emulator may not have search permissions for the path to the ISO file` and asking you to correct it now, click the `Yes` button.

 Then you need to allocate the RAM and CPU amount to the VM.
 I personally use 4096 MB (4 GB) and 4 CPUs but feel free to adjust those to your preference.